dudaholandah/dudaholandah/README.md

 - 🔭 I’m a Computer Science Student at 5th Semester
 - 🌱 I’m currently learning more about Competitive Programming
-- 🥅 Goals: contribute more on GitHub
+- 🥅 Goals: contribute more on GitHub this year
+- ⭐ Interests: music 🎧, games 🎮 and movies 📽️

 ### Github Stats